exyreams/sahara/README.md

 ├── assets/                   # Project assets
 ├── CODE_OF_CONDUCT.md        # Community guidelines
 ├── CONTRIBUTING.md           # Contribution guidelines
-├── Issues.md                 # Known issues documentation
 ├── LICENSE                   # MIT License
 ├── README.md                 # Project documentation
 └── SETUP.md                  # Setup instructions
 ```

 </details>

-## Known Bugs & Limitations

-### Current Known Issues

-1. **Distribution Calculation Bug**: The current implementation has a critical bug with weighted distribution calculations when beneficiaries are added incrementally.
-This can cause incorrect fund allocations and negative pool balances.
-For production use, we recommend:

-   - Using Equal distribution type for most reliable results
-   - Pre-registering all beneficiaries before creating distributions
-   - Testing distribution calculations thoroughly before mainnet deployment
-   - See [Issues.md](Issues.md) for technical details

-2. **Pool Editing Restrictions**: Once a pool has distributions, certain fields (distribution type, eligibility criteria, percentages) should not be modified.
-UI validation for this is pending implementation.

-3. **Partial Claim Logic**: The claim function may fail when trying to claim only the immediate portion before the time lock expires.
-This needs to be fixed to allow partial claims.

-4. **Devnet Only**: Currently deployed on Solana Devnet for testing.
-Mainnet deployment requires additional security audits and bug fixes.

-### Security Considerations

-- **Smart Contract Audits**: Not yet audited - use at your own risk
-- **Test Thoroughly**: Always test on Devnet before mainnet deployment
-- **Private Keys**: Never share private keys or use test keys on mainnet
-- **Fund Safety**: Start with small amounts when testing distributions
-- **Known Bugs**: Review the bugs document before using in production

 ## Contributing